SubstrateLabs/substrate-typescript/DEVELOPMENT.md

 6. Publish on NPM & push tag to GitHub: `npm publish --tag latest`
 7. Create new Release on GitHub (using the web UI).
 Add release notes, mentions, etc.

+**Non-Production Releases**

-**NOTE:** The previous workflow assumes that the tag being published should be marked as `latest` for the NPM [distribution tag](https://docs.npmjs.com/adding-dist-tags-to-packages).
+The previous workflow assumes that the tag being published should be marked as `latest` for the NPM [distribution tag](https://docs.npmjs.com/adding-dist-tags-to-packages).
 If you would like to mark a release as a "release candidate", "experimental" or something else, then specify this tag when publishing: